Welcome to Myth of Ends

 “An epic unlike any other—an ancient memory rising like a phoenix from the ashes of time, recalling a lost golden age and the rebirth of worlds.”

-“A twisted tale of trickery, mass worship of false gods, and the cults of science.”
+“A twisted tale of trickery, mass worship of false gods, and cults of science.”

 Myth Of Ends